AnnexMedAnnexMedAnnexMed

 Dual Medical-Dental Claim Billing

-Simultaneous ADA J430D dental CDT and CMS-1500 medical CPT claim management for all OMS procedures, with COB compliance, payer-specific documentation, and crossover eligibility evaluation on every case.
+Simultaneous ADA J430D dental CDT and CMS-1500 medical CPT claim management for all OMS procedures, with COB compliance, payer-specific documentation, and crossover eligibility evaluation on every case workflow system.

 Coordination of UB-04 hospital facility billing, CMS-1500 professional surgical fee billing, and anesthesia billing for all hospital operating room OMS cases, with consistent date of service and code set alignment.